daxian-dbw/PowerShell-ALC-Samples/Resolving-Event-with-ALC/src/SampleModule-CustomALC/README.md

 ## How it works

-The assembly `Greeting.Init.dll` is the first nested module to be loaded.
-During the loading, its `OnImport` implementation will be called, which will register a handler to the `AssemblyLoadContext.Default.Resolving` event.
+During the loading of the nested module `Greeting.Commands.dll`, its `OnImport` implementation will be called, which will register a handler to the `AssemblyLoadContext.Default.Resolving` event.

 The handler only reacts to the loading request of the `1.0.0.0` version of `SharedDependency.dll`, becuase that's the version this module depends on.
 The handler uses a singleton instance of the custom `AssemblyLoadContext` to serve all loading requests,